By Kathy Lally

 And there was $1 million from DiCaprio, a WWF board member who was late for the summit because Monday he was on a Russia-bound plane that blew an engine leaving New York, circled to dump fuel, then landed safely to a large audience of firetrucks.

 Training and equipping wildlife rangers is a priority.
 Vivek Menon, South Asia director for the International Fund for Animal Welfare, said Indian rangers are often sent out with just three bullets.
+If they get into a gunbattle and miss the first shot, the heavily armed poachers mow them down with Kalashnikov assault rifles.
+"We lose 50 rangers a year," he said.

 Menon hopes the summit will be a turning point, and Zoellick says it must be.
 "Time is short," he said.